-The role – Programme Leader – Genetic Resources is a member of the senior management team in LRD and is accountable to the Director LRD, with technical and administrative links to the Deputy Director as required.
-As the head of the Genetic Resources programme, the role assumes overall leadership and management responsibilities for effective and efficient operations and service delivery of the conservation and use of crop and tree genetic resources that contribute to food and nutrition security in the Pacific region.
-This role encompasses management and implementation of the programme’s work plans, staffing and financial resources.
+The role – Programme Leader – Genetic Resources assumes overall leadership and management responsibilities for effective and efficient operations and service delivery of the conservation and use of crop and tree genetic resources that contribute to food security, enhanced nutrition and improved adaptation to climate change, including establishing strong links with seed systems operations in the Pacific region.
+The role encompasses development, management and implementation of the genetic resources programme work plans, resource mobilisation and staff management.

 For a more detailed account of the key responsibilities, please refer to the job description provided.

 Key selection criteria